rozenn-pineau/pando/README.md

 ```

-We applied initial basic quality filters on the vcf file for the initial analysis of identifying the Pandio samples ([Identifying Pando samples](#Identifying-Pando-samples)) and additional filtering steps, which are detailed in the section "Filtering for somatic mutations".
+We applied initial basic quality filters on the vcf file for the initial analysis of identifying the Pandio samples ([Identifying Pando samples](#Identifying-Pando-samples)) and additional filtering steps, which are detailed in the section [Filtering for somatic mutations](#Filtering-for-somatic-mutations).

 #  Identifying Pando samples